Darker than Black: Gemini of the Meteor: Reception

 Although Suo's story ends in the finale, Hei's journey remains undefined.
 According to Crunchyroll and Anime News Network, fans wanted a new season of the series after the end of Gemini of the Meteor and were disappointed when SNK used its series rights to make a pachinko instead.
 An Active Anime review said that although the ending resolved most of the series' questions, it left some unanswered.
 Hidenobu Kiuchi, Hei's Japanese voice actor, asked fans in 2010 if they would enjoy a new Darker than Black anime after Gemini of the Meteor; they said they would.
 In the Animage's Anime Grand Prix awards from 2009, Gemini of the Meteor was listed as the 10th best series of the year.

 Yasushi Ishii's score in the sequel was praised with "From Dusk Till Dawn", the closing theme by Abingdon Boys School.
 However, DVD Talk found Ishii's score inferior to Yoko Kanno's in the first series.
 In an Anime News Network poll, "Tsukiakari no Michishirube" was one of 2009's best opening themes.
 Active Anime agreed, but found Kanno's score superior to Isshi's.
 The English-language cast was thought superior to the original Japanese cast; Anime News Network noted that Alison Viktorin was realistic as a teenager despite her age.
-Hanazawa's performance as Suo was also well-received by fans.
+Hanazawa's performance as Suo was also well received by fans.
 Capsule Monsters found both language versions enjoyable, and praised the soundtrack for accommodating a variety of scenes.
 According to a Fandom Post review, viewers might be put off by the talkiness of the Japanese version.
-An Anime UK News reviwer enjoyed the soundtrack and "From Dusk Till Dawn".
+An Anime UK News reviewer enjoyed the soundtrack and "From Dusk Till Dawn".